Saisoma26/miniproject1/README.md

   - Users should be able to see the restaurant immediate availability time if the restaurant is closed currently.

 </details>

-### Project Submission Instructions

-- For Mini Projects, you can submit the test cases at your own pace.
-But we suggest you to submit the code to know the percentage of completion through test cases and that score will be considered for your interviews.

-- Also it's important to publish your code frequently using `Step - 4` in the Instructions tab.

 > ### _Things to Keep in Mind_
 >
 > - All components you implement should go in the `src/components` directory.